Below are some of the speakers and panelists you will see at LBM Strategies Conference 2019.

 Lanny Moore, Jr. is a second-generation lumberman who has worked with his family’s business, SunCoast Contractors Supply in South Florida, for the past 34 years.
 Lanny recognizes that gross margin success is a team effort that depends on everyone from purchasing, receiving, warehousing, loading, delivering, back office, and sales working toward the common goal of delivering a customer experience that can’t easily be replicated by the competition.
 Lanny is a fan of Bill Lee’s book, “Gross Margin: 26 Factors Affecting Your Bottom Line”, and is always looking for people and ideas to improve his business.

-The son of an LBM manager, Bradley Hartmann was born into the lumber business.
-He worked in the yard, mulled windows, assembled doors, and delivered cabinetry throughout high school and college.
-Upon graduation, Hartmann joined Pulte Homes, where he built over 1000 homes before transitioning into an area purchasing role.
-After 11 years at Pulte, Hartmann launched his own training and consulting firm helping dealers improve sales, productivity, and profitability.
-As president of the Behind Your Back Sales Co.
-Hartmann’s four core service areas are sales and marketing strategy facilitation with executive teams, customized sales management coaching, sales rep coaching / workshops, and keynote speeches.
-Hartmann has written six books for the industry and hosts the Behind Your Back podcast, an lbm-specific sales leadership podcast sponsored by LBM Journal.
-Bradley received his undergraduate degree from the University of Illinois and lived in Guadalajara, México, where he became fluent in Spanish.
-Hartmann later earned his MBA with distinction and teaches in the construction management departments at Purdue University and Oklahoma State University.
-He lives near Dallas with his wife and two sons.
+The son of an LBM manager, Bradley Hartmann was born into the lumber business, where he worked during high school and college.
+After graduating from college and spending 11 years in purchasing with Pulte Homes, Hartmann launched his own training and consulting firm.
+As president of the Behind Your Back Sales Co., Hartmann’s four core service areas are sales and marketing strategy facilitation with executive teams, customized sales management coaching, sales rep coaching / workshops, and keynote speeches.
+Hartmann has written six books for the industry and hosts the Behind Your Back podcast, an LBM-specific sales leadership podcast sponsored by LBM Journal.

-Bill is president of Lee Resources, Inc., a Greenville, SC-based consulting, training and publishing organization.
-Starting out in 1965 as a field sales rep and then a sales manager with GAF Corp., he soon became a part-owner of one of the fastest growing startup companies in the US — Builder Marts of America, Inc. (BMA).
+Bill Lee is president of Lee Resources, Inc., a Greenville, S.C.-based consulting, training and publishing organization.
+Starting out in 1965 as a field sales rep and then a sales manager with GAF Corp., he soon became a part-owner of one of Builder Marts of America (BMA).
 Bill and his partners grew BMA from a startup to sales of $640 million in just under 20 years.
-Bill served as a corporate officer at BMA with general management responsibility for the company’s largest division.
-Today, Bill is a sought-after seminar leader and business consultant who works extensively throughout the U.S. and Canada.
-He is the author of Gross Margin: 26 Factors Affecting Your Bottom Line, now in its third printing.
-His book, 30 Ways Managers Shoot Themselves in the Foot was released in October 2005.
-Thousands of owners, managers and salespeople read Bill’s award winning emails and magazine articles on sales and gross margin improvement and best management practices.
+Today, Bill is a sought-after seminar leader, business consultant, and columnist for LBM Journal.
+Bill is renowned for his books, as well as his articles on sales and gross margin improvement and best management practices.

-Dena Cordova-Jack is a 29+ year veteran of the LBM industry.
-She has held various positions in her career, from trading commodities, purchasing and sales management for Georgia Pacific and Boise Cascade, to Regional Sales Director for Foxworth-Galbraith Lumber Company.
-She has also worked with Blue Tarp Financial as the national corporate sales manager.
-By building her career in all facets of the LBM industry, Dena has a unique perspective and advantage to understanding the many challenges that lumber dealers face in an evolving industry.
+Dena Cordova Jack is executive vice president of the Mountain States Lumber & Building Material Dealers Association (MSLBMDA).
+She has held various positions in her 29+ year career, from trading commodities, purchasing and sales management for Georgia-Pacific and Boise Cascade, to regional sales director for Foxworth-Galbraith Lumber.
+She also worked with Blue Tarp Financial as the national corporate sales manager.
 She is a passionate believer in continuing education, legislative advocacy, and service to community.
-Dena was the first woman president of Mountain States Lumber Dealers Association in 2009, and has also held board positions at NLBMDA, where she served as the vice chair and chair for the MSC/National Lumber Dealer’s Association in Washington, D.C.
-She currently serves as the vice chairman for the Federated Association Executives for NLBMDA.
-Dena resides in Colorado Springs, Colorado, and is the executive vice president for the Mountain States Lumber Dealers Association.
+Dena was the first woman president of MSLBMDA in 2009, and has also held board and leadership positions at the National Lumber & Building Material Dealers Association.

 John D. Wagner is a managing director for 1stWest Mergers & Acquisitions, which has transacted $1 billion+ in deal values and has a specialty practice in the distribution and LBM sectors.
 John is also the M&A columnist for LBM Journal.
 He has served as a sell-side and buy-side advisor on dozens of M&A deals reaching back to 1999.
 John is the author of 17 books and 2,500+ articles that have appeared in the Wall Street Journal, New York Times, and many other outlets.
 His most-recent book is M&A Basics For People in a Hurry!